ZachDaChampion/ar3-teensy-firmware/README.md

 ### `MV` - Move Joint to Position

-Move one or more joints to a given position (in degrees).
+Move one or more joints to a given position (in steps).
 This command moves the joints to the specified position at a desired speed.
 If no speed is specified, the default acceleration and maximum speed are used.